fivetran/dbt_aws_cloud_cost/README.md

     # include as many sources as you'd like
 ```

-##### Recommended: Incorporate unioned sources into DAG
+###### Recommended: Incorporate unioned sources into DAG
-Please be aware that the native `aws_cloud_cost` source connection set up in the package will not function when the union-feature is utilized.
+> NOTE: The native `aws_cloud_cost` source connection set up in the package will not function when the union-feature is utilized.
 Although the package will run correctly and the data will be correctly transformed, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).

 To properly incorporate all of your AWS Cloud Cost connectors into your project's DAG: